gasparax/SPM-GraphSearch/README.md

     ---

-    For all the three C++ pthread solution there is the possibility to run with the code multiple times with a max number of worker or with timer for each step of the execution.
+    For all the three solutions there is the possibility to run with the code multiple times with a max number of worker or with timer for each step of the execution.

     Its enough to execute the make command with the "_mul" or "_timer":